TN STEM Designated School

-Under Tennessee law (TCA§ 49-6-3009) any parent, guardian or any other person having control of a child or children and who violates the provisions under the Tennessee compulsory attendance law commits a Class C misdemeanor.
+Under Tennessee law (TCA§ 49-6-3009) any parent, guardian, or any other person having control of a child or children who violates the provisions under the Tennessee compulsory attendance law commits a Class C misdemeanor.
 For each day the child or children have missed school without the proper excuse a parent may be fined fifty ($50.00) or thirty (30) days in jail for each separate day of unexcused absence.
-Court cost will also be assessed against the parent case.
+Court costs will also be assessed against the parent case.

 If the student is found to be guilty of truancy the judge may assess a fine of fifty dollars ($50.00) or five (5) hours of community service against the student/parents or legal guardian of children in grades kindergarten through twelve (K-12).
 A court cost will also be assessed in each case.

 If attendance does not improve after the written notice parent and/or students may be required to appear before an attendance committee, truancy board, or the juvenile court.
 If a parent fails to report or appear before a scheduled attendance committee or truancy board meeting the administration may deem a petition to juvenile court necessary.
 In cases of students with prior attendance problems or a prior juvenile court record, the administration may take immediate court action against the student and/or parent.

 Accidents should be reported immediately to the nurse on duty.

 The staff member will complete an accident report form and the nurse and parents will be contacted.

 Current work or home phone numbers are required for each child.